US tax filing for Americans in Singapore

 Employment Pass, DP, PR: visa status and US taxes

 Your Singapore visa status (Employment Pass, Dependant Pass, Permanent Resident) doesn't change your US filing obligations.
 You file a 1040, an FBAR, and possibly Form 8938 whether you're here for two years on an EP or twenty years on PR.
-What visa status does affect: eligibility for CPF contributions, which affects how your wages look on the US side, and the straight-commute rule under the Bona Fide Residence test for FEIE, but it's rarely the deciding factor.
+What visa status does affect: eligibility for CPF contributions, which affects how your wages look on the US side, and the facts and circumstances (such as intent) under the Bona Fide Residence test for FEIE, but it's rarely the deciding factor.

 The Streamlined path for people behind on filings